seamless-medley/medley/packages/node-medley/docs/BUILD.md

 # How to build node-medley

-## Github Actions
+## GitHub Actions
-Usually, the native module for all supported platforms are built using Github Actions [Workflow](../../.github/workflows/node-medley.yml)
+Usually, the native modules for all supported platforms are built using GitHub Actions [Workflow](../../.github/workflows/node-medley.yml)

 ## Version bumping
 ```sh
 pnpm bump-version [major|minor|patch|<pre-release string>]
 ```

-Be sure to bump the version before building since the version number would be compiled and embeded into the binary itself.
+Be sure to bump the version before building since the version number will be compiled and embedded into the binary itself.

-## Build & Pack manually
+## Build manually

 ### Build for the host platform
-Issue the following command on each platform:
+Run the following command on each platform:
 ```sh
 pnpm prebuild
 ```